“All the works of man have their origin in creative fantasy.” – C.G. Jung

 “Winds tore over the earth and lightning fell from the sky.
 When it was quiet, the islanders said that some mighty spirit had passed away.” – Plutarch

 The brazier emitted a fierce orange glow.
 Otherwise, the cell was dim and filled with shadows.
 Thamus, naked, lay strapped to a plank.
 His sweat reeked of fear.
 The questioner held up the red-hot flaying knife for Thamus to inspect.
 For an instant, the man looked like a blacksmith showing off his work.
 “What was the message?” asked the questioner.
-He had a kind voice, but… Read more
+He had a kind voice, but somehow … Read more

 Part 2: Signs and Portents